coralogix/workshops/workshops/otel/ecs-fargate-demo/readme.md

    - Metrics & Traces: Utilize the Amazon Systems Manager Parameter Store for your OpenTelemetry (OTel) Collector configurations as described in the documentation.

+5. **Application**: This demo uses a tracegenerator container for .NET.
+The demo app is a .NET 6 linux container from our workshop [here] (https://github.com/YonghuiCho/workshops/tree/master/workshops/otel/dotnet6-linux)

 ## Usage

 To deploy your CloudFormation stack, use the following command: